stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 8]
-- *Question* (akrishnamurthy−stat6250): Do I have any option to earn extra credits ?
-If yes, briefly state the options and why does the instructor encourage contribution even after week 10 quiz?
+- *Question* (akrishnamurthy−stat6250): What are the options to earn extra credits and why does the instructor encourage contribution even after week 10 quiz?

 [Course Structure Quiz, Problem 9]